Paul de Longpré: Works

 De Longpré only painted specimens of flowers.
 With a delicacy of touch and feeling for color he united scientific knowledge and art.
 He also knew how to give expression to the subtle essence of the flowers.
 Painting floral scenes almost exclusively in watercolors, in the 1900s de Longpre found inspiration in the 4,000 rose bushes he planted on his Hollywood estate.
 The finest of his paintings include Double Peach Blossoms and White Fringed Poppies (1902) – both widely known through popular reproductions.

 Legacy

-In present-day Hollywood, De Longpre Avenue and De Longpre Park are both named for him.
+Hollywood's De Longpre Avenue and De Longpre Park are both named after Paul de Longpré.